smalyu/telegram_sender/README.md

 asyncio.run(main())
 ```

-### Example 2: Sending a Photo with Text and Buttons
+### Example 2: Sending a Single Photo with Text and Buttons

-This example shows how to send a photo with a caption and inline buttons.
+This example shows how to send a single photo with a caption and inline buttons.

 ```python
 import asyncio